Home Insemination with Donor Sperm – Real Family Story

 First, consult with your medical provider to ensure that this option is appropriate for you.
 Once you have identified your donor and have decided to move forward, we recommend that you identify and create a comfortable and soothing environment for your at-home insemination.
 It is best to reduce stress and increase comfort when trying to achieve pregnancy.
 Once you settle on the space, all that is needed is the individual being inseminated, the sperm, and a syringe.
 Fairfax Cryobank will provide instructions for the thaw and insemination when you purchase and ship the donor sperm and we will include a syringe that you can choose to use for this purpose if you would like.

 Choosing a donor is an important step in the process.
 Click here for more information on how to pick the perfect donor for your at-home insemination.
 You can also contact our talented customer service team for more advice on picking your donor.
 If you have the means, it is best to purchase several vials to ensure you have enough donor sperm for the number of inseminations you will need to achieve pregnancy.
-By purchasing several vials, you are putting you and your future family in the best position to create a family.
+By purchasing several vials, you are putting yourself and your future family in the best position to create a family.

 Learn more about our storage options here.